 As one of China’s provinces with the richest tourism resources, Yunnan’s long history and intense ethnic customs have jointly nurtured dazzling cultures, and special landforms in Yunnan have created mysterious and wonderful sceneries.
 A multi-patterned and elevation-dependent climate features almost all kinds of weathers of North and South China.
 Represented by Kunming, most areas 1,800 – 2,000 m above sea level enjoy an annual mean temperature of 15 C, and never have freezing winters or scorching summers.
 The countless highland lakes and ideal ecological environment have generated Yunnan’s unique tourism resources, making the province an eternally spring-like tourist attraction for holidays.

-On this land, there are snow mountains and glaciers in the north; vast tropical rain forests in the south that are homes of rare fauna and flora species; the meandering and roaring “Three River Parallel” in the west; and the spectacular karst landform in the east; whereas in Central Yunnan are numerous highland lakes and the famous tourism city Kunming which boasts a eternally spring climate.
+On this land, there are snow mountains and glaciers in the north; vast tropical rain forests in the south that are homes of rare fauna and flora species; the meandering and roaring “Three Parallel Rivers” in the west; and the spectacular karst landform in the east; whereas in Central Yunnan are numerous highland lakes and the famous tourism city Kunming which boasts a eternally spring climate.

 After years of development, Yunnan has established 6 major tour routes: Vacationing and Leisure Tour Route in Central Yunnan, Shangri-la Eco-culture Tour Route in Northwest Yunnan, Exoticism Tour Route in West Yunnan, Tropical Rain Forest Tour Route in Southwest Yunnan, “Karst Landscape Wonder Route” in Southeast Yunnan, and the Ancient Culture Tour Route in Northeast Yunnan.